RedHatInsights/insights-data-schemas/docs/ccx_ocp_results_topic.md

 ## Additional information

-Messages are not transformed by any ETL in the Kafka topic, so the messages have the same format as described in the following section:
+Messages are not transformed by any ETL tool in the Kafka topic, so the messages have the same format as described in the following section:
 1. [Data produced by OCP rules engine](ccx_data_pipeline.md)

 Please use the document mentioned above.